chris-langfield/fslfeatsetup/README.md

 # pyfsf

-Python functions to create an FSL FEAT configuration file (.fsf).
+Python functions to create an FSL FEAT configuration file (.fsf)

+Can be run from python command line/REPL or incorporated into a script

 Work in progress